Most of us know how awful it feels to be around toxic people. You know the kind that yell, complain, say horrible things, and are hurtful.

 And if you can’t cut toxic people out of your life, try visualizing a protective white light when you’re around them.

 Recognize that it’s their stuff, not yours, and send yourself (and them) positive vibes rather than getting caught up in their negative, toxic behavior.

 Always limit your interactions and don’t waste your precious energy trying to fix them.

-As difficult as it may be to release them, you’ll feel so much better when you do.
 Remember, you can’t change the people around you, but you can surely change the people you choose to be around.